 Human tissue samples are collected by various researchers and biobanks across the UK, yet, the ability for researchers to undertake research is still hampered by the inability to find suitable samples.
 We aim to change that.
-The Centre functions as a central hub, coordinating UK tissue banking activities.
-One key way of achieving this is via the UKCRC Tissue Directory
+The UKCRC TDCC functions as a central hub, coordinating UK tissue banking activities.
+One key way of achieving this is via the UKCRC Tissue Directory.

 The Directory of samples is the UK’s only register of sample collections in the UK that covers multiple diseases and allows the searching based on age, gender, disease classification, sample type and available datasets.

 How does it work?

 Individual Biobanks and Tissue custodians maintain control over their samples at all times.
 To find out more read our frequently asked questions.
 The site acts as a platform to match research needs with Biobank capability.

 Biomedical researchers are free to search the directory at any point.
 You can search in a number of ways:

 - Search using Disease

 Search our Directory using your disease interest.
 A drop down will appear with relevant disease types.

 If you are unable to find your disease via our directory you can browse our list of diseases.
 If you can’t find what you’re looking for please get in touch and let us know your disease interest.

 - List of Biobanks